kensanata/phoebe/README.md

 Since Gemini traffic is encrypted, we need to generate a certificate and a key.
 These are both stored in PEM files.
-To create your own copies of these files (and you should!), use the following:
+To create your own copies of these files (and you should!), use "make cert" if you have a copy of the Makefile.
+If you don't, use this:

+    openssl req -new -x509 -newkey ec \
+    -pkeyopt ec_paramgen_curve:prime256v1 \
-    openssl req -new -x509 -nodes -out cert.pem -keyout key.pem
+    -days 1825 -nodes -out cert.pem -keyout key.pem

+This creates a certificate and a private key, both of them unencrypted, using eliptic curves of a particular kind, valid for five years.

 You should have three files, now: `gemini-wiki.pl`, `cert.pem`, and `key.pem`.
 That's enough to get started!
 Start the server: